marqh/terra/README.md

-Terra: With Respect To That
+Terra: with respect to that
 ===========================

 Terra is a Python library supporting the statement that a